JinkiJung/Tasc-Unity/README.md

 </p>

 # Tasc-Unity: Unity implementation of Tasc
-Tasc is a task script that describes and implements a procedure.
+Tasc is procedure modeling that describes and implements a procedure.
 Tasc aims to support easier implementation of a scenario and a procedural task such as tutorial, virtual reality based training, e-Learning, game, presentation, and simultation, through the unified structure of the task script.
-This repository provides an Unity package of Tasc.
+This repository provides an Unity package of Tasc, that consumes the Tasc script.

 ## Download
 [Tasc unitypackage v0.1.1](https://github.com/JinkiJung/Tasc-Unity/raw/master/Tasc0.1.1.unitypackage)